THINGS TO DO IN bayeux: 2-DAY ITINERARY

 • Les Buggys Normands: Take off into the Normandy countryside in style!
 Teenagers, older children, and adults will love exploring in these off-road buggies.
 Built for land and sea, you’ll drive for one to three hours through varying landscapes, including the beach.

-• Hot air balloon ride: See Normandy from the clouds on a hot air balloon ride!
+• Hot Air Balloon Ride: See Normandy from the clouds on a hot air balloon ride!
 You’ll float over the pastoral landscapes of Northern France with views out to the ocean on a clear day.

 • La Bulle Temporelle - Escape Game: Another great activity in winter or for a rainy day, La Bulle Temporelle is a classic, indoor escape game.
 You’ll have 60 minutes to solve the puzzle, interwoven with the history of Bayeux, to win!